iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.5.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 1 reviews"/>
 </p>

+> National app available.
+Why arnt we using it<br> :date: __2021-02-19 16:29:03__

+> This app only works with crowd sourcing.
+I can't find anyone else using the app.
+My work has thousands of people, many of whom are from out of province, some using the Canada Covid app.
+But not a single person has said they have ABtracetogether...
+Waste of tax payer dollars.<br> :date: __2021-02-16 16:57:09__

+> Rubbish who make this unless app<br> :date: __2021-02-16 13:30:57__

 > This app is heavy and hard on the battery and according to a researcher doesn't even work with iPhones even though they said they fixed it.<br> :date: __2021-02-12 05:41:20__

 > Its draining my phoes battery.<br> :date: __2021-02-03 10:04:53__